.… read more

 2013 saw Fisk share these lessons with a wide variety of high profile as well as private clients.
 He keynoted the Festival of Media in Singapore, the Corporate Affairs Summit in Sydney, the TED affiliated INK Talks in Kochi, India, and many other public events, as well as private sessions for Fortune 500 companies in locations ranging from Thailand and Indonesia to Mexico.
 Already in 2014 he has shared insights with FICCI Frames 2014 in Mumbai and the Eurasian Media Forum in Kazakhstan.

-Prior to 2007, Fisk spent many years in service to current Secretary of State John Kerry (as an intern in 1989; as part of the US Senate staff as a senior aide for Communication and Policy, 1996; on the Senate re-election team, 1990; and on the Kerry presidential campaign).
+Prior to 2007, Fisk spent many years in service to current Secretary of State John Kerry as a Senior Aide for Communication and Policy on his US Senate staff.
 He advised Senator Kerry on a wide-range of politically sensitive issues and worked in more than 14 states in the Kerry Presidential campaign, helping to build a billion dollar enterprise.

 Roger is currently writing “America Was My Office,” a book which shares the stories and lessons of travelling the country across three presidential campaigns.

 Real Leadership; Crisis as Opportunity

 Shaping and Delivering a Vision for your Organisation